Skogarbjorn/Trobo2T/README.md

+The presentation can be found in the "Þróun Hugbó kynning..pdf" file above ^

 # Cluster 2 - Integrated Product

 This is the final product that was presented and contains code from all the teams combined.